 After you’ve customized the text and formatted the email, click the “Next” button in the upper right corner of the screen.
 You’ll be redirected to the “Campaign Summary” page.

 - Review/edit the message name, subject line, preheader text, and sender information

 - Turn on or off “Google Analytics” tracking

 - Send test emails to yourself or other people on your team

 - See notifications of potential issues with your campaign that might trigger spam filters

-If you placed any kind of call-to-action in your email, turn on “Reply tracking.”
+If you placed any call-to-action in your email, turn on “Reply tracking.”
 To do so, click the toggle to its "On" position.
-This way you can use the reply to gather data on your contact's engagement as well as the efficacy of the campaign.
+This way, you can use the reply to gather data on your contact's engagement as well as the efficacy of the campaign.